complete-dope/codex/content/posts/Learning-CUDA-Kernels.md

 >   memory and data movement that both needs to be improved !

+Most of the time we are memory bound and recomputation is more efficient for storing this and transferring it

 ## Terminologies :
 Threads
 Block: this is a group of 1024 threads